EOSC-Life will be offering a variety of trainings for the benefit of our project participants, as well as the research community as a whole.

 This webinar was part of the CORBEL/EOSC-Life Webinar Series on Engaging your Community through Events & Training.

-The EOSC-Life Training team offers funding to support training activities and provides expertise and guidance to help organise successful and impactful training through our Training Open Calls.
-These calls are for training on topics relevant for EOSC-Life.
-Proposals can be submitted for funding to support the following activities (not mutually exclusive).
+From 2020-2023, the EOSC-Life Training team offered funding through three Training Open Calls to support training activities providing expertise and guidance.
+This funding was used to organise successful and impactful training.
+These calls invited proposals for training on topics relevant to EOSC-Life.
+The proposals could be submitted for funding to support the following (not mutually exclusive) activities: